RBS says to take action to improve capital after failing stress test

-LONDON (Reuters) - Royal Bank of Scotland (RBS.L) has agreed a plan of action with the Bank of England's regulatory arm to improve its capital levels after failing an annual stress test, it said on Wednesday.
+LONDON, Nov 30 (Reuters) - Royal Bank of Scotland has agreed a plan of action with the Bank of England's regulatory arm to improve its capital levels after failing an annual stress test, it said on Wednesday.

 The majority state-owned bank said it would take actions including selling non-core loans, cutting costs and reducing assets across the bank which together should make up the capital shortfall but it could have to take further action.